-German-Slovak relations have traditionally been friendly.
-They are based on the Treaty on Good Neighbourliness, Friendship and Cooperation between the Federal Republic of Germany and the Czech and Slovak Federal Republic (CSFR) of27 February 1992, which the Slovak Republic, as one of the successor states to the CSFR, recognised as binding.
-Relations between the two countries are no longer marred by problems relating to the first Slovak state (1939-1944) headed by Jozef Tiso under the “protection” of Nazi Germany, the suppression of the Slovak National Uprising by German troops in 1944 and the flight and expulsion of the Carpathian Germans.
-As early as 1991, a declaration issued by the Slovak National Council helped advance the development of a joint perspective on these difficult chapters in the countries’ shared history.
+Germany and Slovakia enjoy close and friendly relations.
+They are based on the Treaty on Good‑neighbourliness and Friendly Cooperation between the Federal Republic of Germany and the Czech and Slovak Federal Republic, dating from 27 February 1992, which was recognised by the Slovak Republic as one of the successor states to the CSFR.
+Relations between the two countries are no longer marred by problems relating to the first Slovak state (1939‑44) headed by Jozef Tiso under the “protection” of Nazi Germany, the suppression of the Slovak National Uprising by German troops in 1944 and the flight and expulsion of the Carpathian Germans.
+As early as 1991, a declaration issued by the Slovak parliament helped advance the development of a joint perspective on these difficult chapters in the countries’ shared history.

-Germany and Slovakia are close partners in the European Union and NATO, both of which Slovakia joined in 2004.
-The quality of bilateral relations is demonstrated by the frequency of high‑level visits in both directions.
-In October 2014, Federal Chancellor Angela Merkel was presented with the Order of the White Double Cross of the Slovak Republic at an award ceremony in Bratislava.
-Every year, numerous representatives of the German Government, the Bundestag and Germany’s regional governments and parliaments visit Slovakia.
-Such visits were particularly frequent during Slovakia’s first Presidency of the Council of the European Union in the second half of 2016.
-On 3 October 2016, Germany’s then Foreign Minister Frank-Walter Steinmeier celebrated the Day of German Unity with his Slovak counterpart Miroslav Lajčák in Bratislava.
+Germany and Slovakia are close partners in the European Union and in NATO, which Slovakia joined in 2004.
+The quality of bilateral relations is evidenced by the frequency of high‑level visits in both directions.
+In 2019, Federal Chancellor Angela Merkel was presented with the Order of the White Double Cross of the Slovak Republic at an award ceremony in Bratislava.
+Every year, numerous representatives of the Federal Government, the German Bundestag and Germany’s regional governments and parliaments visit Slovakia.
+Most recently, the Federal Chancellor participated in the summit of the Visegrad Group countries in February 2019.
+At the summit, she also met with Prime Minister Pellegrini and President Kiska.

-In 2018, Germany and Slovakia will be celebrating the 25th anniversary of the establishment of bilateral diplomatic relations.
+In 2018, Germany and Slovakia celebrated the 25th anniversary of the establishment of bilateral diplomatic relations.
 To mark this occasion, an enhanced dialogue between the two countries was launched on 4 August 2017.
-On that day, Slovak Foreign Minister Lajčák met with his German counterpart Sigmar Gabriel signed a joint declaration for this purpose in Wolfsburg.
+On that day, Slovak Foreign Minister Lajčák and his German counterpart Sigmar Gabriel signed a joint declaration for this purpose in Wolfsburg.
 The aim of the enhanced dialogue is to intensify bilateral relations.
 In November 2018, the two Foreign Ministers signed a joint work programme in which ten German Federal Ministries pledge to intensify their relations with the Slovak Government.

-As in previous years, Germany remained Slovakia’s most important trading partner in 2016 in terms of both exports and imports.
-A total of around 500 German companies have made investments in the Slovak Republic since its foundation in 1993, creating around 100,000 jobs.
+As in previous years, Germany remained Slovakia’s most important trading partner in 2018 in terms of both exports and imports.
+Some 500 German companies have made investments in the Slovak Republic since its foundation in 1993, creating around 100,000 jobs.
 This means that Germany is one of the principal foreign direct investors in Slovakia.
 The German-Slovak Chamber of Industry and Commerce in Bratislava, which was founded in 2005, now has more than 400 members.
 Since 2015, Volkswagen Slovakia has been the country’s largest private-sector employer.

 German is the second most important foreign language taught in Slovak schools after English, and as such is a cornerstone for the close relations between the two countries.
-Some 38 schools in Slovakia belong to the Schools: Partners for the Future initiative (PASCH), and thus receive support from Germany.
-The Deutsche Schule Bratislava (DSB), which opened in 2005, is the flagship institution – pupils here can study for both the German and the Slovak higher education entrance qualifications.
+38 schools in Slovakia belong to the Schools: Partners for the Future network supported by Germany.
+The German School Bratislava (DSB), which opened in 2005, is the flagship institution – pupils here can study for both the German and the Slovak higher education entrance qualifications.
 The German Abitur can likewise be obtained at the grammar school in Poprad (a “German profile school”).
-At present, there are 34 schools in Slovakia where pupils can sit the tests for the German Language Certificate.
+At present, there are 34 schools in Slovakia where pupils can also sit the tests for the German Language Certificate.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.